 - Best Overall

-- Fan Favourite – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
+Fan Votes – At the screening of the AMV competition at AICon, judging forms will be available from the AMV coordinators as well as distributed randomly to the crowd.
 Videos will be judged by the audience with the top video receiving the award of “Fan Favourite”.
-This video is also eligible for awards in the judge vote categories.
+This video is also eligible for awards in the Judge Votes categories.

-Submissions must be in digital format only (no VHS submissions will be accepted).
-All AMVs will be tested upon being received and if any issues with codecs etc., you will be asked to make any necessary changes and submit again.
-The earlier you get your entry in, the more time we have to fix any problems.
+Submissions must be in digital format only.
+All AMVs will be tested upon being received and if any issues with codecs etc., arise you will be asked to make any necessary changes and submit again.
+It is recomended to get your entry in as earlier as possible as no edits will be accepted after the deadline.

 This is not a specific requirement for videos and your entry will not be judged or excluded from the competition based on it.
-It is more for your sake more than anything else.
 If submitting a large lossless copy, please include a compressed copy (XviD/DivX/x264) as well.

 For online submissions simply host your video online and email your video details to the AMV coordinator (email@example.com).

-Please do not link to a youtube video as we need to have a copy that can be transferred to an external hard drive for the convention.
+Please do not link to a youtube video as we need to have a copy that can be transferred to an external hard drive for the competition.

-You will receive a confirmation email when the AMV coordinator has received your entry, downloaded it and confirmed that it works.
+You will receive a confirmation email when the AMV coordinator has received your entry, downloaded it, and confirmed that it works.
+Please allow up to one week for a response.

 Please include the following details when submitting (via email to firstname.lastname@example.org) your video to the AICon AMV Competition: